We care about your privacy

 GDPR ― general information

-From May 25, 2018, the GDPR (Regulation on the Protection of Personal Data) has been in force in the European Union.
+From May 25, 2018, the GDPR (General Data Protection Regulation) has been in force in the European Union.

 GDPR (General Data Protection Regulation) is a legal act enforced by the European Union, which regulates the rules of personal data protection.
-You can find the full contents of the regulation here.
+Read the regulation.

-4. Who is and is not subject to GDPR?
+Who is and who is not subject to GDPR

 Any business that provides services to the natural persons in the European Union is subject to GDPR.
-It also applies to businesses that are not based in the European Union, but offer their services to EU residents.
+GDPR also applies to companies which do not have their headquarters in an EU country, but offer their services to EU residents.
 It means that both Allegro and any entrepreneur selling on Allegro need to comply with the GDPR.

 GDPR does not apply to personal or domestic activity.
-It means that a natural person who runs a business needs to comply with the GDPR when processing personal data of their customers or employees ― but it does not apply to data processed solely for private purposes (such as sending Christmas cards).
+It means that a natural person who runs a business must comply with the GDPR when processing personal data of their customers or employees ― but the GDPR does not apply to data processed solely for private purposes, such as contact details of people to whom they send annual Christmas cards.

 This is information regarding a specific natural person that may directly or indirectly help identify them.
 It includes: first name and last name, phone number, residence address, email address.
 Other personal data examples include details of sales and purchases concluded by a given person, information about their race, health, or sexual orientation.

-6. What are the conditions to process personal data?
+What the conditions to process personal data are

 You need a legal basis to process personal data.
 The most common legal bases include: